 The Sahara is undergoing change with fast speed.
 Tuaregs, the nomadic tribe, are now acting as guides to foreign tourists.
 More and more nomadic herdsmen are migrating to cities in search of jobs in oil and gas operations.

+2. Describe the flora and fauna found in the Ladakh desert.
 Answer: Flora—Vegetation is scanty in the Ladakh desert.
 There are scanty patches of grasses and shrubs.
 Groves of willows and poplars are seen in the valleys.
 During the summers, fruit trees such as apples, apricots and walnuts grow.

 Fauna.
 Several species of birds are found in the Ladakh desert.
 Robins, redstarts, Tibetan snowcock, raven and hoopoe are common.
 The animals found in this region are wild goats, wild sheep, yak and special kinds of dogs.